Malakand Division

+Malakand Division is an administrative division of Khyber Pakhtunkhwa province of Pakistan.
+Malakand is the second-largest division by population while Mingora, its capital, is the third largest city in the province.
+CNIC code of Malakand Division is 15.

 History

-Until 1970 the area was known as the Malakand Agency.
+Until 1970, the area was known as the Malakand Agency.
 In 1970, Malakand Division was formed from the princely states of Chitral, Dir and Swat (incorporated into West Pakistan in 1969) and an area around the Malakand Fort known as the Malakand Protected Area.
 The capital of Malakand Division is Saidu Sharif, with the largest city being Mingora.
 In late 2018, former Chitral District was bifurcated into Upper Chitral District, from Mastuj Tehsil, and Lower Chitral District, from Chitral Tehsil.

-New Division

-On December 2021 Chief Minister Mahmood Khan announced that Malakand Division would be divided into two separate divisions in order to improve the services and to facilitate the people. the proposed name for the new division is "Dir or Panjkora" division.
+Demographics

+According to 2023 census, Malakand division had a population of 9,959,399 roughly equal to the country of Greece or the US state of Michigan or Chinese province of Hainan.

+Ethnic groups

+The major ethnic groups in the division are: